Mickyreegs/CPS/README.md

 ![Background image above 768px](../CPS/assets/readme-images/Drum%20Classes%20-%20Larger%20Screens.JPG)

 ## The Contact Page
 The Contact page encourages users to get in touch with the school and to choose their preferred drum style for specialisation.
-These are listed as radio buttons on the form.
+The user is required to select a style from a dropdown list.

 ![User contact form](../CPS/assets/readme-images/Form.JPG)